ChangdeDu/LLMs_core_dimensions/README.md

 ## Overview

 This repository consists of three parts:
 1. `data_collecting`: code for collecting triplet odd-one-out data using different models (LLMs, MLLMs) or features extracted from DNNs or brain ROIs.
-See [Learning Low-dimensional Embeddings](#learning-representational-embeddings) for more details.
 2. `model_training`: code for learning interpretable embeddings from the collected triplet odd-one-out recordings (using SPoSE method).
-See [Learning Low-dimensional Embeddings](#learning-representational-embeddings) for more details.
 3. `analysis_and_figure_drawing`: code and experiments for reproducing the main results of the paper.
-See [Main Experiments of the Paper](#main-experiments-of-the-paper) for more details.

 ## Environment Setup